WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/Navbar/README.md

 # The `Navbar` Folder

-The `Navbar` folder contains the code that styles and implements the navbar to appear at the top of our webapp.
-The user would then have the ability to navigate to our different pages using the navbar component.
+The `Navbar` folder contains the jsx and css that create, format, and modify the Navbar.
+The user hs the ability to navigate to the app's different pages using the navbar component.

 ## `Navbar` Folder/File Structure and Overview